-During the summers of 2012-2015, Campus Recreation participated in a Waste Characterization in order to gain valuable information about how to limit the amount of waste Malley produces, and what some of the most popular forms of waste were.
-In order to reach the goal of going Zero Waste by 2020, characterizing our waste was invaluable.
+As of 2012, Campus Recreation participates in an annual Waste Characterization in order to gain valuable information about how to limit the amount of waste Malley produces, and what some of the most popular forms of waste were.
+In order to reach the goal of going Zero Waste by 2020, characterizing our waste is invaluable.

 - Stickers on paper towel dispensers to remind patrons to only use 2 pumps in order to get 9-10 inches of paper towels

 - Stopped printing brochures for fitness classes and intramural sports in fall 2009, saving over 500 copies of three to four page documents annually